 Asthma nurses report the following warning signs could indicate that someone’s asthma is becoming unstable:

-- Finding the reliever inhaler is not controlling symptoms for more than 4 hours
+- Finding that the reliever inhaler is not controlling symptoms for more than 4 hours

 Spotting these early signs and getting additional help and support from the GP or Asthma nurse, should hopefully swerve the September Surge.

 Written by Emma Hammett